JoseLucasQ/JoseLucasQ/README.md

 ### Ahoy 🏴‍☠️

 - 🔭 I’m currently working as a BackEnd Developer
-- 🌱 I’m currently learning CyberSecurity and Java
+- 🌱 I’m currently learning CyberSecurity and Python
 - 📫 How to reach me: jlucasquinho1@gmail.com
 - 👯 I’m looking to Futher My Knowledge on Security